Identity Theft

 How and Where to Lock My Credit:

-Anytime static data that cannot be recreated is breached there are long-term consequences which is the case with the Equifax breach of Social Security Numbers, birth dates, home addresses, and driving license numbers.
+Anytime static data that cannot be recreated is breached there are long-term consequences which is the case with the Equifax breach and the more recent NPD Breach both of which included financial data including: Social Security Numbers, birth dates, home addresses, and driving license numbers.
 Putting a credit freeze on your account will protect you largely from hackers taking credit out in your name, but doesn’t prevent them from submitting fraudulent tax returns in your name.
 Get your tax documents in order and submit them as early as possible.

-Visit the following Credit Bureau’s and Freeze your Credit to protect yourself from hackers taking out credit in your name.
+Visit the following Primary Credit Bureaus and Freeze your Credit to protect yourself from hackers taking out credit in your name.

 Transunion Credit Freeze